 In this guide, you will get a hands-on tutorial and checklist on how to analyze cryptocurrencies that you can apply today to your investment strategies and analysis.

 What to analyze before buying or investing in cryptocurrencies

 How do you analyze cryptocurrency before making an investment?

 When it comes to analyzing cryptocurrencies and tokens, some specific areas require extra attention from the investor.

 I’ve structured this article to start with cryptocurrency fundamental analysis, the technical analysis of a token, followed by crypto sentiment analysis.
-Lastly, I will go through some of the best indicators for cryptocurrency price movements and how to actually read the trend of the cryptocurrency market.
+Lastly, I will go through some of the best indicators for cryptocurrency price movements and how to read the trend of the cryptocurrency market.

 Below is a content table of what is in this guide.